kishwarbd/kishwarbd.github.io/_pages/about.md

 * [11/2022] I presented our work on heterogeneous computing teaching in [EduHPC'22](https://tcpp.cs.gsu.edu/curriculum/?q=eduhpc22).

-* [11/2022] I gave an invited talk at University of Texas at Arlington [Seminar](https://www.uta.edu/academics/schools-colleges/engineering/academics/departments/cse/colloquia).
+* [11/2022] I gave an invited talk at UT Arlington [CSE Seminar](https://www.uta.edu/academics/schools-colleges/engineering/academics/departments/cse/colloquia).

 * [10/2022] Our paper on HPC oversubscription has been accepted to appear in [HPCA'23](https://hpca-conf.org/2023/).